clarkwebb/part-a-mistakes/src/main.typ

 - If the question gives you an approximation, use it!
 - Read the question carefully and think about what solution you want to obtain before starting complicated maths.

+= Thermal physics
+- It is usually easier to use $F$ than $U$ for finding quantities like the equation of state, magnetic dipole moment, etc.
+- $p = 2 u \/ 3$ for #emph[any] non-relativistic gas.
+- Don't forget to divide by $N !$ for the partition function of a gas whose particles are indistinguishable.
+- Don't forget the chemical potential term in the energy of a gas in an open system:
+$ U = - dv(, beta) ln cal(Z) + mu N text(".") $

 = Electromagnetism
 - The magnetic field outside an object is not just the external field.
 Remember that the object changes the field as well.